wallaby-rails/wallaby-rails/docs/authorizer.md

 - [attributes_for](#attributes_for) - applying the attribute values that user can create/update.
 - [permit_params](#permit_params) - whitelisting params for mass assignment.

-How Wallaby applies authorization for framework:
+How Wallaby applies authorization for following frameworks:

 - [CanCanCan](#cancancan)
 - [Pundit](#pundit)